calderete/the-cult-of-life/pages/text/chapters/daemos.md

 Razka: Elite commandos with smaller statures than other warriors and knights.
 They are famed for the war hounds that aid them in routing out the deepest of entrenched foes.

 Hetr'steel: High strength composite steel.

+Ser Drad: Veshalla Star-lion of the Hypergenot.
+"I am your lord and commander, Ser Drad, of the Hypergenot.
+To serve and die for me, will bring honor to your houses.
+If you are captured my hounds will find you, even if you are only bones and ash.
+Die with honor, always"